YevhenBiiak/07-RayBan-Store/README.md

 The project was developed for the purpose of studying Clean Architecture and MVP presentation pattern, as well as for learning Firebase frameworks such as AuthFirebase and RealtimeDatabase.
 Storyboards were not used in the project.

-The project's goal was to build an application with a complex, scalable, and maintainable architecture that adheres to SOLID principles, featuring multiple screens (15), and real-time database communication.
+The goal of the project was to build a complex, scalable, and maintainable application that adheres to SOLID principles, features multiple screens (15), and communicates with a real-time database.

 ## Features and Implementation